leangjia/blender_docs/manual/scene_layout/object/editing/clear.rst

 =======

 Clear Delta
-   Clear the :ref:`delta transform <transform-delta>` in addition to clearing the primary transforms.
+   Clear the :ref:`delta transform <bpy.types.Object.delta>` in addition to clearing the primary transforms.
    (Appears in the :ref:`ui-undo-redo-adjust-last-operation` panel.)